 Dr. Reginald White Rutherford received his early schooling in Chatham.
 He attended Chatham Collegiate Institute before attending The University of Toronto Faculty of Medicine.
 He graduated M.B. from the Faculty of Medicine in 1902.
 He was a member of the Nu Sigma Nu Medical Fraternity.
 According to the 1928 Ontario Medical Register, Dr. Rutherford joined the College of Physicians and Surgeons on the 2nd of July, 1903.
 After completing medical school, Dr. Rutherford received specialized training in Eye, Ear, Nose and Throat and started a practice in Chatham.
 An article appeared in the May 5th, 1904 edition of the Chatham Daily Planet announcing that Dr. Rutherford had joined his father and his brother in their medical practice.

 After their marriage, Dr. and Mrs. Rutherford lived in Detroit, while Dr. Rutherford, completed some medical courses.
 After completing his courses, Dr. and Mrs. Rutherford returned to Chatham.
-Their daughter Mildred Rutherford, was born and died on the 6th of December, 1923 at St. Joseph’s Hospital in Chatham, Ontario.
-She was buried at Maple Leaf Cemetery in Chatham.
+Dr. Rutherford’s medical practice was listed at 102 Wellington Street in the Vernon City of Chatham Business Directory in the years 1920 through 1924.
+Their daughter Mildred Rutherford, was born and died on the 6th of December, 1923 at St. Joseph’s Hospital in Chatham.
+She was buried at Maple Leaf Cemetery (Chatham).

 Note: Reginald White Rutherford Jr. also became a physician, specializing in cardiology.
 He practiced medicine in Toronto.
 He married Eleanor Hanna Dickson of Toronto and they had 5 children….the eldest one was named Reginald.

-*His father Dr. James Page Rutherford and his brother Dr. James Warren Rutherford also appear on the Chatham-Kent Physician Tribute website.
+*Dr. Rutherford’s father Dr. James Page Rutherford and his brother Dr. James Warren Rutherford also appear on the Chatham-Kent Physician Tribute website.